hkim07/covid19_antibiotics_monitoring/README.md

 ```
 Run this file with `> python stream.py`.
 It initiates a sqlite database having seven fields (parent_id, parent_created, parent_text, reply_id, reply_created, reply_text, similarity_with_WHO_advice).

+### config.py
+You should create `config.py` in the same folder with `stream.py`. `config.py` have to contain credential keys provided by the official Twitter api.

+### app.py
+Run this file with `>python app.py`.
+A local development server will be opened.
+- The upper panel shows recent tweet replies and their parents about COVID-19 and antibiotics.
+It automatically refreshes every 10 seconds.
+- The bottom left panel is the category distribution of misinformation.
+We classified COVID-19 misinformation about antibiotics into four categories, (1) antibiotics work against COVID-19, (2) antibiotics are able to treat viral pneumonia caused by COVID-19, (3) people can be resistant to antibiotics being used to treat bacterial co-infection, and (4) other wrong claims including conspiracy theories.
+- The bottom right panel shows top 5 parent tweets in order of their replies' similarity.
+As their replies have similar contexts with the official advice we set, the parent posts are likely to be contain COVID-19 misinformation about antibiotics.
+Once you identify misinformation in the list, put its ID and category in text boxes and submit them.
+This information is stored in another sqlite file named "misinformation."
+Saved results are retrieved to draw the bottom left panel.